gatsu420/tokped_sales_tracker/README.md

 5. `HAKASETEST_PASS`: database password

-Airflow will run the script using environment variables stored both in GUI and any file the OS would boot into (example: `/etc/environment`).
-This script uses the second one.
+Airflow will run the script using environment variables stored in GUI and any file the OS would boot into (example: `/etc/environment`).

 ## Cron config
 This is what I use, please adjust accordingly;